conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 #### The Plan

-For current and already available images on hub.docker these will be kept but no longer supported (new versions will not be introduced).
+For current and already available images on hub.docker these will be kept but no longer supported (new versions will not be introduced unless it's needed for ConanCenter).
 Your recipes and images will remain available, as their immediate removal would result in catastrophic failure for many users.
 They will eventually be removed, but at a distant and yet to be defined date.